ilya-kotelnikov/chromium-cppstyle-assistant-farplugin/README.md

 Current version features available for Far Manager's Editor:

   * configurable file masks of C++ source files to enable the features in;
-  * highlight column 80 in C++ source files with configurable colors.
+  * highlight column 80 in C++ source files with configurable colors;
+  * highlight whitespaces and tabs at line ends in C++ source files with configurable color.

 Please see a short installation instructions in /package/README file.